Hezcriko/kaldo/examples/silicon_bulk_Tersoff_LAMMPS_hiPhive/README.md

     2. Set up StructureContainer with 2nd and 3rd order cutoffs of 4.0 angstrom.

-    3. Develop fcp by fitting reference structures and calculated force with least square methods.
+    3. Develop force constant potential by fitting reference structures and calculated force with least square methods.

     4. Extract force constants from force constant potential